danielfett/draft-dpop/main.md

 DPoP proof, the authorization server associates the issued access token with the public key from the DPoP proof, which can be accomplished as described in (#Confirmation).
-A `token_type` of `DPoP` MUST be included in the access token response to signal the client that the access token was bound to its DPoP key and can be used as described in (#http-auth-scheme).
+A `token_type` of `DPoP` MUST be included in the access token response to signal to the client that the access token was bound to its DPoP key and can be used as described in (#http-auth-scheme).
 The example response shown in (#token-response) illustrates such a response.